meilune/picture-in-picture/README.md

 Creating a practice project for picture in picture mode.

-The add currently works on Chrome and Safari only.
+The app currently works on Chrome only.
+Use it to watch some beautiful scenery on Youtube while you are working.